-Antifreeze is used in vehicles to prevent overheating, especially in extreme weather.
-Sometimes antifreeze accidentally spills from engines and containers onto the lawn.
-Antifreeze spills can adversely affect grass depending on the type and the concentration of antifreeze.
+Antifreeze is one of the best products for car enthusiasts to prevent overheating, especially in extreme weather.
+Sometimes antifreeze accidentally spills may happen from engines and containers onto the lawn.
+But can antifreeze spills kill grass?

 What happens if antifreeze gets on the grass?

 There are two forms of antifreeze, and both are toxic to grass.
 However, ethylene glycol-based antifreeze will kill grass and any vegetation it touches.
 The deterioration starts days after the ethylene glycol antifreeze gets on the grass.
-In large doses, it will seep into the soil and contaminate water sources and decimate root systems.
+In large doses, it will seep into the soil, contaminate water sources, and decimate root systems.
 The Propylene glycol-based antifreeze is a less-lethal and milder on grass only in its diluted form.

 - The lawn will be patchy and discolored in the spill area.

 - Antifreeze inhibits turfgrass growth.
-In most cases, there will be an 80% reduced growth of grass.
+In most cases, there will be an 80% reduced grass growth.
 Reduced growth is caused by the low absorption of water by the roots.
 Ethylene glycol-based antifreeze stresses the roots, delaying or completely stopping their development.

-- The height of the grass reduces by around 30% per week.
-The antifreeze eventually kills the grass.
+- The height of the grass reduces by around 30% per week, and antifreeze will eventually kill the grass.

 - Because Antifreeze affects all plants, it will inhibit the growth of weeds, shrubs, and trees on the lawn.